shobhit-mittra/RTL-to-GDS2-flow/README.md

 - [Theory](Theory) : Check for the [README.md](Theory/README.md) in the theory directory for the index of how the theory is organized.
 - [Tutorials](Tutorials.md)

+> [!IMPORTANT]
+> Most of the images / snapshots used in the explanation in the [Theory](Theory) segment all belong to Professor Sneh Saurabh and his presentation.